bitburner-official/bitburner-src/markdown/bitburner.darknetserverdata.md

 </td><td>

 The model of the server.
-Similar models have similar vulnerabilites.
+Similar models have similar vulnerabilities.
+The model list is intentionally undocumented.
+You are supposed to experiment and discover the models.

 </td></tr>